IMPACT

 People can’t process much beyond 3 options.

-This ensures that each suggestions provide genuine and relevant value - and that’s key to these suggestions not being perceived as advertisement / annoying upsells.
+This ensures that each suggestions provide genuine value - and helps beat the suggestions feeling like advertisement / annoying upsells.

 People like to see faces